Mad-Zoo-Events/solarflare/README.md

 ### Control Panel

-The control panel is the browser-based user interface which lets you control effects, manage presets and monitor the network.
+The control panel is the browser-based user interface which interacts with the Go service.

-*Work in Progress.*
+Here you can execute, create, update and delete presets for the effects described above, monitor the network status and view your click-to-execution delay on the effects.

+It also logs a message indicating if the effect you just triggered successfully ran on all servers, or at least on how many of them.

 ## System Architecture